csfeeser/Linux-Exercises/Lab 12 Understand User Properties.md

 - Inosuke is a temp we hired and won't be with us at the end of the month, so please set the account to EXPIRE some time next month.
     > NOTE: this value should be written in YYYY-MM-DD format

-- Also, make sure that when the account goes inactive the password is inactive as well.

 - Check `/etc/passwd` to confirm that the user was created correctly!